Does Homeowners Insurance Cover Earthquakes?

 Unlike homeowners insurance, your mortgage insurer won't require it.

-Also, very commonly people mistakenly believe earthquake insurance is covered by homeowners insurance.
+Also, people commonly mistakenly believe earthquake insurance is covered by homeowners insurance.

-But take, for example, a state like Oklahoma, which is not prone to earthquakes, but due to recent constant oil drilling activity and industrial wastewater being injected underground to product, they now are an occurrence.
+Take, for example, a state like Oklahoma, which is not prone to earthquakes.
+Still, they are now an occurrence due to recent constant oil drilling activity and industrial wastewater being injected underground into products.

-An additional reason is that an earthquake insurance policy is very high in cost, leading many homeowners to risk it and forgo coverage to save money.
+An additional reason is that an earthquake insurance policy is costly, leading many homeowners to risk it and forgo coverage to save money.

-Earthquake premiums are costly because the damage from earthquakes tends to be catastrophic, making them a higher risk for insurers.
+Earthquake premiums are costly because earthquake damage tends to be catastrophic, making them a higher risk for insurers.

 So, to cover costs, insurers need to make earthquake deductibles high.

-In California, where earthquakes are prominent, just 10% of homeowners have earthquake coverage while the rest of homeowners continue to live at risk.
+In California, where earthquakes are prominent, just 10% of homeowners have earthquake coverage, while the rest live at risk.

-This is according to the California Earthquake Authority (CEA), the country’s largest provider of earthquake insurance.
+According to the California Earthquake Authority (CEA), the country's largest earthquake insurance provider.

 Key Takeaway: